cyb3rplis/discord-bot-go/README.md

 ## Development

-Run the container like so:
+Run the container like so (omit --watch if you don't want to rebuild the running container on changes):

 ```
 $ docker compose -f compose.dev.yml up --watch --build